EdgeFirstAI/documentation/docs/studio/user/billing.md

 ### Remaining Funds

-Initially, the remaining funds will show as `USD 20.00`.
-This is free for trial users to experience EdgeFirst Studio and its features.
-However, as you use EdgeFirst Studio such as importing datasets you incur storage costs or deploying training and validation incur server costs, you will see that these remaining funds will start to decrease.
-Once the remaining funds run out, you will no longer be able to use any features in EdgeFirst Studio and your datasets will be parked, training and validation sessions will be paused or terminated.
-It is recommended to always check the remaining funds in your organization before running experiments to ensure you have enough funds to support the cost of the experiment.
+Initially, for free trial users the remaining funds will show as "USD 20.00".
+As you use EdgeFirst Studio such as importing datasets you will incur storage costs or deploying training and validation will incur server costs, and then you will see that these remaining funds will be deducted.
+Once the remaining funds depletes, you will no longer be able to use any features in EdgeFirst Studio and your datasets will be parked, training and validation sessions will be paused or terminated.
+It is recommended to always check the remaining funds in your organization before running experiments to ensure you have enough funds to support the cost of those experiments.
 The cost of the features in EdgeFirst Studio will be discussed in more detail in the section [below](#features-and-associated-costs).
-For options to add more funds into your organization, please reach out and [email our support team](mailto:support@edgefirst.ai).
+For options to add more funds into your organization, please reach out and [email our support team](mailto:support@au-zone.com).

 ### Features and Associated Costs